alephbeis/indesign-scrips/Docs/ScriptUsage/Export/ExportPDF.md

    - Choose between Print PDF (with optional security) or Interactive PDF
    - Select whether to view the PDF after export
    - Optionally enable a text watermark and set its text
-   - Select PDF preset, output folder, and base filename
+   - Select PDF preset, output folder, base filename, and optionally enable "Export to PDF folder"
 4. Click "Export" to begin the export process

 ## Export Options